 Cobalt metal price fall

-The rise and fall of cobalt metal prices in 2022 highlighted the effectiveness of having effective risk management strategies in place.
+The rise and fall of cobalt metal costs in 2022 highlighted the effectiveness of having effective risk management strategies in place.
 The standard grade cobalt metal price ended the year down by 51% from highs in early May.